johannesHHM/lol-cal/README.md

 cd lol-cal
 cargo run
 ```
-duh

 ## config
 The program looks for the config file at ```$XDG_CONFIG_HOME/lol-cal/config``` on linux.
 Windows and macOS are also theoretically supported, though they are untested.
 The config file has ini-like syntax.
-Following are the configurable
+Following are the configurable settings, and an example config.

 ### settings
 | setting          | default | description                                                                                               |